ig3/srf/README.md

 are presented when study time does not exceed configured limits, up to a maximum number of new cards per day.

-## Scheduling
+## Scheduler

+There are two aspects to the scheduler:

-After a card has been studied you click Again, Hard, Good or Easy and the card is scheduled for review accordingly.
+ 1. Determining when a card is due for review
+ 2. Determining which card is to be studied next

+### Determining when a card is due to be studied

+Cards that have been viewed at least once have a time that they are due for review.
+Technically, this is stored in the database as a date and time in UTC timezone.

+Cards that have never been viewed are called 'new' cards.
+They do not have a time that they are due for review.
+They have not been viewed and therefore cannot be reviewed, until after they have been viewed for the first time.
+For details of when new cards are first presented, see the next section.

-The time from one review to the next is called the 'interval'.
-It is adjusted according to your study history and the button you click.
-The adjusted interval is then used to schedule the card for its next review.
+The timing, from one review to the next, is the spacing of spaced repetition.
+The theory is that there is an optimum interval that minimizes the total number of reviews required until a card can be remembered
+indefinitely: until it has been learned.
+If the interval is too long, the card is forgotten before it is reviewed: it is not learned.
+If the interval is too short, the card is easily remembered but reviewing the card too often wastes time that could be used to learn other cards.

+Each time a card is studied, whether it is its initial viewing or a later review, the ease with which it was remembered is rated by clicking one of four buttons: Again, Hard, Good or Easy.
+The card is then scheduled for review, sooner or later, according to the ease with which it was remembered.

+The interval to the next review is determined based on the ease of the current and past reviews, and a factor that is adjusted to achieve an overall 90% successful review of mature cards.

-All the scheduling parameters are configurable.
+(Almost) All the scheduling parameters are configurable.
 The following sections describe the default configuration.

-### Again
+#### Again

-This is for cards that you could not remember: that you want to see again soon.
+This is for cards that you could not remember: that you want to see again sooner rather than later.
 The card is scheduled to be reviewed in 10% of the time since it was last reviewed, with a minimum of 20 seconds.

 For example, if you last reviewed a card 1 hour ago but couldn't remember it, it will be scheduled for review in 6 minutes.
 If you can't remember it